 1. Why do you think it’s important that we pray before we read the Bible?
 (Studying the Bible is more like us and God on either end of a walkie-talkie than it is God on a mega phone.
 Before we even turn a single page of the Scriptures, we should pray to God.)

-2. What sorts of things should we pray?
+2. For what sorts of things should we pray?
 (For wisdom to see what He wants us to see, thank Him that we have His words in the first place, etc.)

 Make prayer a part of your habit when it comes to Bible reading.
-There might be times when you are really needing guidance.
-Pray that God would give it through his Word.
-You might be real busy, and you just need some refreshment and quiet time…pray you would find it.
-Or just thank God that you even have His words before you in the first place.
+There might be times when you really need guidance.
+Pray that God will provide it through His Word.
+You might be really busy, and you just need refreshment and quiet time.
+In this case, pray that you find it.
+Alternatively, just thank God that you have His Word available to read in the first place.
 All of this is appropriate.

 Action 2: Read

-2. Have any of you ever read the whole Bible yet?
+2. Have any of you read the entire Bible yet?
+(Have a show of hands.)

 When we read the Bible, we need to read it for all it’s worth.
 Some people think that reading a verse or two is enough, or that just opening the Bible and starting to read is a good way to study.
 It may be better than nothing, but it’s not the best way to study.
 Let’s test that theory.

 Open your Bibles to Matthew 18:20.
 Whoever gets there first read the verse.

 3. What does that verse mean?
 (Allow for answers.)